 ENCYCLOPEDIAS & DICTIONARIES

 Kresge Library has three encyclopedias on this subject.
 First there is Grzimek's Animal Life Encyclopedia ), a 17-volume set, each volume devoted to a particular aspect of zoology, e.g., Lower Animals, Mollusks, etc. True to its encyclopedic format, the articles are extensive, written by scholars with many illustrations and pictures.
 See also Grzimek's Student Animal Life Resource which is like a textbook.
 The Simon & Schuster Encyclopedia of Animals (Ref.
-QL 605.4 is arranged by common name , i.e., Mammals, Birds, and organized at the family level.
-Color illustrations with brief entries on range, habitat, size of the higher level animals within each family. .E53 1987) attempts to answer the question "how do animals breathe, feel, move and perform all the bodily functions characteristic of animal life?"
-It is more about how animals work--their senses, movements, digestion--than any specific animal.
-Animal Behavior Desk Reference (Ref.
+QL 605.4 .S56 1998) is arranged by common name , i.e., Mammals, Birds, and organized at the family level.
+Color illustrations with brief entries on range, habitat, size of the higher level animals within each family.
+Animal Behavior Desk Reference (older edition, Ref.
 QL 750.3 .B37 2001) is an annotated dictionary with terms on animal behavior, evolution, ecology, and biology.

 Here are some online glossaries: